theATM/GeoPreviousWork/README.md

 ## Dockerfile
-To run the training process on modern gpu (RTX 3060 with CUDA 11.7) one needs to install docker image with old versions of the Tensorflow lib.
+This code works of cpu.
+To run the training process on modern gpu (RTX 3060 with CUDA 11.7) one needs to install docker image with old versions of the Tensorflow 1.15 lib  which is sadly not supported.
+A workaround is to use following dockerfile.
 A dockerfile should contain those six lines of code (found in the docker/dockerNvi file):

 * FROM nvcr.io/nvidia/tensorflow:22.11-tf1-py3